 - Essential service personnel can keep delivering important services and supplies in accordance with human biosecurity management plans or in urgent circumstances.

-QLD and SA have designated where travel restrictions apply and are responsible for implementing the arrangements for these restrictions.
-The designated areas are indicated on the following maps:
+Currently remote travel restrictions only apply in South Australia.
+The South Australian Government is responsible for implementing the arrangements for these restrictions.
+The designated areas in South Australia are indicated on the following maps:

-State and Territory Governments have responsibility for managing the restrictions while they are in place.
-Travel restrictions for remote communities will be in place until September with some communities working with the Government on lifting restrictions earlier.
+Travel restrictions for designated remote communities will be in place until 17 September 2020 with some communities working with the Government on lifting restrictions earlier.